Contact Us

 Read More

-Janice Watson serves as the Assistant Director of International Student Compliance.
+Janice Watson serves as the Associate Director of the Office of International Student Affairs.
 She is also one of Wesleyan's Designated School Officials (DSO).
 She began her career at Wesleyan in 2001, working in the President’s Office for Douglas J. Bennet.
-Janice has worked in the Office of International Student Affairs for over 15 years.
+Janice has worked at OISA for over 15 years.

 She is also a lifelong resident of Middletown, and she is an active member of the Cross Street AME Zion Church.
 She spends her free time shopping, gardening, and cooking.